Home | Volume 48 | Article number 6

 Risks and complications of C-section: a C-section rate above 10-15% did not lead to any improvement in maternal and fetal morbidity and mortality.
 On the contrary, the high C-section rate has been associated with increased maternal-fetal morbidity and mortality [3] even though there are studies with conflicting results [12].
 Cesarean births were found to be associated with ureteral, vesical injury, placenta previa, and uterine rupture in subsequent pregnancies [13].
 In Liu et al. study, C-section has been associated with an increased risk of hemorrhage requiring hysterectomy, as well as with venous thromboembolism, postpartum risks of cardiac arrest, major puerperal infection, anesthetic complications, wound hematoma and longer stay in hospital [14].
 In the study of Kennare et al. the cesarean delivery was found to increase the risks for placenta accreta, prolonged labor, low birth weight, placenta previa, antepartum hemorrhage, emergency C-section, uterine rupture, malpresentation, preterm birth, small for gestational age, stillbirth [15].
 Meanwhile, to give an example; in a region in southern Brazil, the C-section rate increased from 28% to 43% between 1982 and 2004.
 The preterm birth rate also increased from 6% to 16% [16].
 Some other causes may also be taken into consideration, one factor may be iatrogenic prematurity related to early C-section timing.

-In the study of Getahun and colleagues, cesarean deliveries have been associated with an increased risk of previa and abruption in the second trimester.
+In the study of Getahun et al., cesarean deliveries have been associated with an increased risk of previa and abruption in the second trimester.
 A dose-response pattern was revealed between the risk of previa and increasing number of prior C-sections.
 Increased risks of previa and abruption were also found to be related to a short interpregnancy interval [17].
 In another study, children born by C-section were approximately 20% more likely to be diagnosed with autism spectrum disorder.
 However, when sibling controls were assessed, the relation did not persist, suggesting that this relation was due to familial confounding by environmental and/or genetic factors [18].
 When trying to place an epidural catheter for labor analgesia unintentional dural puncture (UDP) and postdural puncture headache may occur.
 While headache is a well-known problem in the acute period after UDP, chronic headache and backache are observed as a complication following long after UDP [19].
 It has been supposed that medically unnecessary C-sections have brought a serious burden to the health care system.
 It was calculated that in 2001 with 27.7% C-section rate, which was much lower than today´s 58.4% rate, brought about a $14 million extra charge to the Turkish healthcare system [10].
 C-section deliveries were also found to be associated with many different unwanted clinical situations that were not mentioned in the text.

 Measures taken by Turkish health authorities: in order to ensure the unity of practice in Türkiye and guide the physicians in their clinical practice, the ’Labor Management Guide' was published in 2007.
 With the cooperation of the Labor and C-section Program Science Commission, TSOG, Turkish Perinatology Society, Maternal-Fetal Medicine, and Perinatology Society of Türkiye, the revised Labor and C-section Management Guideline was published by TMOH in 2010.
 An intensive campaign is held by TMOH to increase awareness about the risks of cesarean birth in society among the women at childbearing age.
 In June 2016, Mr. Akdağ, who was the Minister of Health, announced “It is a crime against humanity to prevent the natural birth of a child via C-section while there is no need” and he showed a strong counterposition against rising C-section rate [20].

 Another strategy planned by the TMOH was to give a certificate of appreciation to the hospitals that reduced the cesarean delivery rate.
 Turkish Ministry of Health also supports vaginal birth after C-section (VBAC).
 Among recommendations included in the Labor and C-section Management Guideline, there is an item about VBAC: “In appropriate cases, vaginal delivery may be recommended after C-section.
-Risks of attempt should be disclosed to the mother candidate with a detailed patient consent form.”.
+Risks of attempt should be disclosed to the mother candidate with a detailed patient consent form.”
 Robson classification which was proposed by WHO as a standard for evaluation of C-section deliveries [8] which enables monitoring and comparing C-section rates has been put into active use in all hospitals by TMOH.

 On July 4, 2012, the Turkish parliament passed a new law, to limit births by C-section to cases of medical necessity.
 Türkiye has been claimed to be the first country to make elective C-sections punishable by law, resulting in fines for doctors who perform elective C-sections.
 It is stated in the Public Health Act´s article 153 that “only if there is a medical necessity for the pregnant woman and baby in the womb” C-section can be performed.
 In the process of passing this law and afterward, there are ongoing feminist ethics perspective debates in front of the public about whether it is the right of the mother to decide the type of delivery and whether it is appropriate to intervene.
 Without distinction of any public, private, or university hospitals, primary C-section rates at all hospitals in Türkiye are subject to regular assessments by TMOH.
 Hospitals with high primary C-section rates are being closely reassessed again and warned.